-Team orders in motor racing have always been a controversial subject, but in Austria in 2002 the debate raged on to a whole new level.
+Team orders in Formula 1 have always been a controversial subject, but on this day in Austria in 2002, the debate raged on to a whole new level.

-Ferrari's Rubens Barrichello was at the head of the field from the get-go, leading team mate Michael Schumacher in practice, qualifying and for the entire race bar the last few meters.
+Ferrari's Rubens Barrichello was at the head of the field at Spielberg from the get-go, leading team mate Michael Schumacher in practice, qualifying and for the entire race on Sunday, save for the last few meters.

-Why?
-Because Rubens the good soldier was ordered by Scuderia boss Jean Todt - yes, the man who now safeguards F1's integrity - to let Schumacher win in order to consolidate his championship lead.
+So, how did the Brazilian lose out?
+Because Rubens, the good soldier, had been ordered by Scuderia boss Jean Todt - yes, the man who went on to safeguard F1's integrity as president of the FIA - to let Schumacher win in order to consolidate his championship lead.

-The BBC reported the incident at the time with the headline: "Schumacher Steals Austrian Win."
+At the time, the BBC reported the incident with the simple headline: "Schumacher Steals Austrian Win."

 Wasn't that the truth?